 - Evaluation of the latest phased array ultrasonic bridge weld inspection technologies and generating the qualification data to enable ultrasonic test techniques to replace the radiography requirements in the American Welding Society (AWS) bridge welding code, D1.5.
 Tasks include: evaluating full matrix capture (FMC) and total focusing method (TFM) technology to improve AWS D1.5 ultrasonic flaw characterization; ultrasonic modeling to evaluate AWS D1.5 flaw detection performance, including the generation of virtual qualification data using simulation software; and the evaluation of new advanced technologies for potential incorporation in AWS D1.5, including two- dimensional phased array ultrasonic testing (PAUT) arrays and time-of-flight diffraction (TOFD) techniques.

-- Pavement, tunnel, and timber bridge modules for the FHWA NDE Web Manual: The objective of this project is to extend the coverage of the NDE Web Manual to include pavements, tunnels, and timber bridges.
-The NDE Web Manual was conceived as a problem-focused tool to provide concise and unbiased guidance to help practitioners identify the technologies that can serve their specific needs.
-All the webpage materials are prepared and logic connections between NDE tools and defect are developed.
-This project is under the development of related webpages.
+- Timber bridge modules for the InfoTechnology Web Portal: The objective of this project is to extend the coverage of the InfoTechnology to include timber bridges.
+The InfoTechnology is a problem-focused tool to provide concise and unbiased guidance to help practitioners identify the technologies that can serve their specific needs.

 - Validating Density Profiling Systems (DPS) for Asphalt Compaction Assessment: As the DPS technology needs to be proven as a tool for quality assurance of asphalt compaction, the measured values of dielectric should be accurately converted to the pavement properties related value (percent air voids - Va%).
 Therefore, the scope of this research is to evaluate the development of DPS data collection protocols by assessing: